Kanninun Cirutampu: Hymns

-The work is named after the opening two words of the first hymn.
-This is likely a metaphor that compares the knots that were tied by Yashoda to bound the baby Krishna to prevent him from stealing butter, and the poet's own strong ties with his preceptor, Nammalvar.
-He lauds his preceptor as the lord of Kurukur, the town where the latter resides.
+The work is named after the first two words of its opening hymn.
+The title functions as a metaphor comparing the rope used by Yashoda to bind the infant Krishna to the poet's devotion to his acharya, Nammalvar.
+In the work, Madhurakavi Alvar praises Nammalvar as the lord of Kurugur, his birthplace.

-The first hymn of the work is translated as follows:
+The opening hymn is translated as follows: